 21. Repurpose Household Products

-To trim costs, look for remnants to use as craft materials, like plastic milk jugs, cardboard boxes, fabric scraps, or worn-out clothes.
-With a little glue, markers, or paint, you can transform them into Halloween classics like ghosts, tombstones, and zombies.
+To trim costs, look for remnants to use as craft materials, like milk jugs and cardboard boxes.
+With a little glue, markers, or paint, you can transform them into Halloween classics like scarecrows, tombstones, and zombies.
 Best of all, repurposing trash keeps it out of a landfill.